-- The Department of Safety & Security student employees will not and cannot check in weapons, only professional staff officers.
+- The Department of Campus Safety student employees will not and cannot check in weapons, only professional staff officers.

 - Storing firearms and/or bows is a privilege, not a right.
 Any misuse of this service or improper treatment of staff may result in the loss of your privilege.

-- Actions must remain OPEN and clear of ammunition and magazines prior to entering the Campus Safety & Security Office.
+- Actions must remain OPEN and clear of ammunition and magazines prior to entering the Campus Safety Office.
 Ammunition should be transported and stored in a durable container.

 - Students will be provided a cable gun lock when checking in firearms to ensure firearms are free of ammunition.
 Arrows may be stored ONLY if they are stored in a quiver and attached to the bow.

-- Students must have weapons in a protective case when transporting them to and from the Office of Safety and Security.
+- Students must have weapons in a protective case when transporting them to and from the Campus Safety Office.

 - For all check in/check out transactions, students must provide their student ID to the security officer.